 Absolutely not.
 If your chosen horse is being ridden by an apprentice jockey then that doesn’t mean your bet will lose.
-In fact, it can be quite the opposite.
+In fact, it can mean quite the opposite.

 Jockeys must go through the apprentice or conditional stage whether they like it or not.
 That means that a naturally gifted apprentice jockey could win many races but still not be considered a full professional until they reach the golden 95 wins mark.

 Rather than get hung up over the age and experience of a jockey, when horse racing betting you should always look at the jockey’s previous rides.
 If the form of both the jockey and horse is strong, then this is a good indication that together they might win the race.

 What’s more, the weight allowances an apprentice jockey can have means they’re often a good bet when you consider the racing betting odds.

 DON’T KNOW YOUR ALL-WEATHER FROM YOUR WIND OPERATION?
 WELL, WE’VE GOT ALL THE ANSWERS IN OUR HORSE RACING EXPLAINERS SECTION